haleybeav/React-Workshop/React-Workshop.md

 [timetablementors]: ./photos/Timetable.png "Mentors Timetable web" -->

 Using React, we will split TimeTable into logical pieces that can render dynamically.
 We will be using SandBox as our programming environment, but you can of course develop React applications in the eidtor of your choice.
-To follow along with us, visit this link: <https://codesandbox.io/s/8z56kz7z42>.
+To view the completed TimeTable example go to: <https://codesandbox.io/s/8z56kz7z42>.
+To follow along with us as we code live, visit this link: <https://codesandbox.io/new>.

 ## Features of React Applications